fermyon/developer/content/spin/v2/triggers.md

 In Spin 2.2 and earlier, all triggers must be of the same type.
 For example, an application can contain triggers for multiple HTTP routes, or for multiple Redis pub-sub channels, but not both.

-in Spin 2.3 and later, an application can contain triggers of different types.
+In Spin 2.3 and later, an application can contain triggers of different types.
 For example, a single application can serve HTTP on one or more routes, and at the same time subscribe to one or more Redis pub-sub channels.

 > Currently, only the HTTP template supports the `spin add` command.
 If you wish to use `spin add` to build an application with multiple triggers, **including a Redis trigger**, you should begin with the Redis trigger application.
 Then, `spin add` your HTTP trigger component(s) as demonstrated below.
 Please note that additional Redis trigger components cannot be added via `spin add` at this time.